UI vs. API Automation Testing: Understanding the Differences

 Reduced Test Coverage

-Usually, it takes a very long time to perform any sort of operation on the UI.
+Usually, it takes a very long time to perform any sort of operation on the User Interface.
 So, UI automation is not that effective.
 There are specific features that can only trigger a certain line of code when you are going through certain environmental parameters.
 In this case, API automation testing is a much better choice.

 Costs